dfbarrero/aiCourse/assignments/neuroevolution/neuroevolution.md

 The folder *r2p2* contains the simulator code along with two files of interest in this assignment:

 * **neurocontroller.py**: Script that partially implements the controller and fitness assessment.
 The script takes an array of floats with the ANN weights from a temporal file (do not worry by the implementation details), builds the ANN, feeds it with the normalized sensors measures and controls the motion with its output.
-By default, it runs the simulation for 20 seconds and returns the fitness value.
-You must modify this file to setup the ANN topology.
+This scripts already has implemented the input and output layers with five and two neurons.
+You must modify this file to setup the ANN topology, i.e., the number of hidden layers and the number of neurons in each one.

 * **evolution.py**: It must implement the evolutive algorithm which will optimize the ANN weights.
 This file contains the implementation of the fitness function that must be used, *evaluate_ann()*.
 You must complete this file to implement the optimization algorithm.